piazzai/cvless/README.md

 2. Rename it to `[username].github.io`.
 3. Start editing!

+## Usage

+Configuration primarily occurs in three files.
+First, `_config.yml`, which contains site variables such as title, tagline, url, and repository address, as well as the author's name and email address for inclusion in blog posts.
+There is also a variable that specifies a photo for inclusion in the homepage.
+This is optional: if the variable is empty or not set, no photo is displayed.

+Second, you should customize the file `_includes/contact.html` by inputting your contact details and adding/removing lines as needed.
+This information is prepended to your CV.
+It is possible to customize the icons that appear in this file: for more information on how to do this, see [this blog post](https://cvless.netlify.app/2022/08/01/on-the-use-of-icons/).

+Third, you might want to edit the style variables specified in `_sass/_variables.scss`.
+These allow you to customize the theme's color scheme and typefaces.
+There are many resources on the web to learn the principles of good website design.
+I personally recommend Matthew Butterick's [Practical Typography](https://practicaltypography.com/), which also covers [website publishing](https://practicaltypography.com/websites.html).

+In addition to these files, you can customize the favicon.
+For that, [favicon.io](https://favicon.io/) is an excellent tool.

 ## Credits

 The theme draws in one way or another from the following projects: